 Implement a Software Supply Chain Security Program

 A supply chain security tool helps discover and mitigate vulnerabilities associated with third-party software or open-source libraries.
-An adequate supply chain security management program combines cybersecurity and risk management fundamentals, enabling teams to resolve vulnerabilities and prevent drifts in security controls efficiently.
+An adequate supply chain security management program combines cybersecurity and risk management fundamentals, enabling teams to efficiently resolve vulnerabilities and prevent drifts in security controls.
 Popular supply chain security management solutions include OWASP CycloneDX and the OWASP Dependency-Check Project.

 Software Integrity Failure Examples